kyayaarnarayan/Credit-Score-Classifier/README.md

 ## License
 This project is licensed under the [GNU License](./LICENSE).
 Feel free to modify and use the code as per the license terms.

->This project was developed for learning purposes as part of the CSE343-Machine Learning, Monsoon 2022 semester, Project at IIITD under the supervision of [Prof. Jainendra Shukla](https://www.iiitd.ac.in/jainendra).